heraldofgargos/godot-fmod-integration/README.md

 ### Android subtility

+Before building the engine, you should first create the environment variable to get the NDK path.

+`export ANDROID_NDK_ROOT=pathToYourNDK`

 In order to get fmod working on android, you need to make Fmod java static initialization in godot's android export template.
 To do so, follow the next steps :